canonical/sphinx-docs-starter-pack/docs/content/automatic_checks_inclusivelanguage.rst

 Exempt a word globally
 ~~~~~~~~~~~~~~~~~~~~~~

 Vale will ignore any word listed in the `.custom_wordlist.txt` file.
-Add a word
-to this file to exempt that word globally.
+To exempt a word, add it to this file globally.

 .. note::

-   `.custom-wordlist` is case sensitive if a capitalised word is used.
+   Entries in `.custom-wordlist` are case-sensitive only when a capitalised word is used.
 For instance:

    - Adding `kustom` will cause all instances of `Kustom` and `kustom` to be ignored.
    - Adding `Kustom` will cause only instances of `Kustom` to be ignored.